zmkfirmware/zmk/docs/docs/troubleshooting.md

 |  ![Healthy Keymap Temp](../docs/assets/troubleshooting/keymaps/healthyEDIT.png)  |
 | :-------------------------------------------------------------------------------: |
 |  A properly defined keymap with successful compilation.
 As shown in red, the corrected keycode (`&kp SPC`) references the proper Usage ID defined in the [USB HID Usage Tables](https://www.usb.org/document-library/hid-usage-tables-12)|

+### Split Keyboard Halves Unable to Pair

+The previous method of pairing split keyboard halves involved a **BLE Reset** with a specific combination of held keys that would remove all bluetooth profile information from the keyboard.
+Since then, a much simpler procedure of performing a bluetooth reset for split keyboards has come about, without the need for any file modification:

+1. Log into Github and download the "settings clear" UF2 image from latest GH actions from the `main` of ZMK
+1. Put both sides into bootloader mode
+1. Flash both sides with the "settings clear" UF2 images from step 1.
+After, put both sides into bootloader mode again.
+1. Flash the actual image for each half of the split keyboard

+After completing these steps, pair the halves of the split keyboard together by resetting them at the same time.
+Most commonly, this is done by grounding the reset pins for each of your keyboard's microcontrollers or pressing the reset buttons at the same time.